 - Step 1: At the rectifier shelf, verify that the battery breaker is OFF. - Step 2: Remove the battery compartment door.
-See Operating Cabinet Doors for instructions.
+See Operating Cabinet Doors for instructions. - Step 3: In the battery compartment, locate the batter power cable shipped separately from the main hardness and set aside. - Step 4: Place a string of four batteries partially into the battery compartment, arranged with the terminals accessible in front.

-Note: If you are using the optional battery heater, install the heater before installing batteries.
-See Installing a Battery Heater for instructions.
+Note: You will slide the batteries into the battery compartment after installing the cables and protective covers.

-- Step 3: In the battery compartment, disconnect the #8 AWG battery power cables from the power supply leads and set the cables aside. - Step 4: Place a string of four batteries partially into the battery compartment, arranged with the terminals accessible in front.
+Step 5: Connect the battery power cables as follows:

-Note: Locate the temperature sensor cable and battery warmer temperature probe prior to installing batteries to avoid damaging with batteries.
-You will slide the batteries into the battery tray after installing the cables and protective covers.
+a.
+Remove the protective caps from the cable ring lugs.

-- Step 5: Connect the battery power cables as follows: - a.
-Remove the protective caps from the cable ring lugs. - b.
+- b.
 Attach the black cable to the positive (+) terminal post at the positive end of the string. - c.
 Attach the red cable to the negative (-) terminal post at the negative end of the string.